RagnarGrootKoerkamp/sassy/README.md

 The motivating application is searching short (length 20 to 100) DNA sequences in a human genome or e.g. in a set of reads.
-Sassy generally works well for patterns/queries up to length 1000, and supports both ASCII and DNA.
+Sassy generally works well for patterns/queries up to length 1000, and supports both ASCII, DNA, and IUPAC.

 Highlights:
 - Sassy uses bitpacking and SIMD (both AVX2 and NEON supported).